 Some improvements, such as the Clinical Student Advising Program, were enacted in 2017, but 2018 will feature new syllabi, recorded lectures, and exams, including a new Final Clinical Exam based on the revamped clinical curriculum.

-“Unfortunately, not as many clinical students as expected are working with a Clinical Student Adviser, though survey results indicated they overwhelmingly supported having a clinician to help guide them through their clinical rotations,” she adds.
-“Any clinical student without an adviser is clearly missing out.”
+“Unfortunately, not as many clinical students as expected are working with a Clinical Student Advisor, though survey results indicated they overwhelmingly supported having a clinician to help guide them through their clinical rotations,” she adds.
+“Any clinical student without an advisor is clearly missing out.”

 The work of the new Clinical Course Directors is reflected in the upcoming changes to the clinical curriculum.
 Changes take effect in Term 1801 and some new requirements are based on when a student commences rotations.